Azure/acr/docs/Troubleshooting Guide.md

 ## Configuring a custom domain for azure container registry

 Azure container registries have a typical login url of the format `*.azurecr.io`.
 A customer might like to use a custom domain for the registry.
 Follow [this guide](custom-domain/README.md) to achieve that.

+## Moving repositories to a new registry

+To move your repositories to a newly created registry, follow [this guide](move-repositories-to-new-registry/README.md).